ryanchynoweth44/AirflowExample/Docs/04_AzureMLDataPipelines.md

     ```

 Now that airflow is running you should be able to see new weather data files in your Azure Data Lake Store!

-### Deploying Airflow to Azure

-To deploy Airflow in Azure using PaaS services, we will deploy using an [Azure QuickStart Template](https://github.com/savjani/azure-quickstart-templates/tree/master/101-webapp-linux-airflow-postgresql) that I discovered from this [Microsoft Blog](https://azure.microsoft.com/en-us/blog/deploying-apache-airflow-in-azure-to-build-and-run-data-pipelines/).
-To start the deployment you can click [here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsavjani%2Fazure-quickstart-templates%2Fmaster%2F101-webapp-linux-airflow-postgresql%2Fazuredeploy.json).